-My mom, bless her heart, had to keep five children in line, mostly by herself.
-She did this by keeping everyone in his or her place, as in, “No, you can’t do that!”
+(re-run) My mother, bless her heart, had to keep five children in line, mostly by herself.
+She did it by keeping everyone in his or her place, as in, “No, you can’t do that!”
 I just found out that my younger sister also wanted to play clarinet in the band, like I did.
 But I… Continue reading Getting Away from all the No, No, No’s